matteyas/cmd-config/README.md

 ```
 There is support for moving further down the path with more dots, `....` will go down three steps and so on.
 ```
-mark [name] creates a marked location called "name", from the current path j [name]    jumps to the previously marked location "name" jj          jumps back to previous directory after jumping
+mark [name] - creates a marked location called "name", from the current path j [name]    - jumps to the previously marked location "name" jj          - after jumping, this command jumps back to the prior directory before the jump
 ```
 Example, where b was created using mark b at e:\Batch:
 ```